 One Text Can Close Your Company

-While some replies are creative and often hilarious they are expressing the legitimate frustration at being targeted.
+While some replies are creative and often hilarious they are expressing the legitimate frustration at being bothered.
 This is potentially an explosive situation because if you do not remove people and you are reported as a spam sender, you could face hefty fines.

 The FCC’s Telephone Consumer Protection Act (TCPA) is a federal law that was created to curb text message spam and protect consumers.
 If you ignore the act, every illegal text that you send can carry a civil fine.
 These can be anywhere between $500-$1500 per individual text message!
-As consumers have become increasingly exasperated with receiving a flood of unwanted advertising on their smartphones, it has led to a rise in class actions.
+As consumers have become increasingly exasperated with receiving a flood of unwanted messages on their smartphones, it has led to a rise in class actions.
 Large companies like American Eagle, General Electric, Coca-Cola, Burger King, General Motors, Papa John’s, Jiffy Lube, and countless others have faced lawsuits seeking huge payouts ($1-$250 million).

-A small company could be financially ruined from sending one unwanted text to thousands of potential customers without getting their permission first.
+A small company could be financially ruined from sending one unwanted text to thousands of people without getting their permission first.
 For large corporations, they could face a lawsuit where they end up paying millions just to avoid the lengthy process of litigation that could damage their brand forever.
 So, think before you send, and pay attention to your replies.
 It’s all about getting consent.

 You really must pay attention when you see replies like these: